 Previously as Senior Lighting and Look development artist at Framestore in Los Angeles and before that as Lead Look development, lighting and compositing at Dreamworks for a decade.
 There, Michel was part of the Rig development board and one of the main thought leaders for template and GI development.
 Michel managed the lighting department in order to build everything necessary to create efficient environments and character setup, with a focus on the main characters.

 Michel works closely with art directors, directors, vfx supervisors and cinematographers assisting them to create their vision through storytelling while enhancing look, quality and consistency throughout the production.

 EVOKE - TELEVISION & FILM PRODUCER

-Fritzi Horstman just finished producing HBO’s “The Defiant Ones” directed by Allen Hughes which premiered July 9, 2017 and has garnered several awards including IDA Best Limited Series, NAACP Outstanding Director in a Television Movie or Special, Grammy for Best Music Film and is nominated for five Emmy Awards including Best Documentary.
+Fritzi Horstman just finished producing HBO’s “The Defiant Ones” directed by Allen Hughes which premiered July 9, 2017 and has garnered several awards including IDA Best Limited Series, NAACP Outstanding Director in a Television Movie or Special, Grammy for Best Music Film and was nominated for five Emmy Awards including Best Documentary.

 Her first feature, “Take A Number,” which she wrote, produced, and directed, debuted at the Slamdance festival in 1997.

 She served as a producer and post producer on numerous features and documentaries for Paramount Network Television, Universal Television , VH1, UPN, Lifetime, Showtime, FX Networks, the CW and CBS including the acclaimed “The Day Reagan was Shot,” “Our America,” which premiered at Sundance 2002, “Edge of America,” which premiered at Sundance 2004 and “Lila and Eve” which premiered at Sundance 2015.